powerpak/pathospot-compare/README.md

 ### Minerva/Chimera (Mount Sinai users only)

-Mount Sinai users getting started on the [Minerva computing environment][minerva] can use an included script to setup an appropriate environment on a Chimera node (without needing vagrant); for more information see [README-minerva.md](https://github.com/powerpak/pathospot-compare/blob/master/README-minerva.md).
+Mount Sinai users getting started on the [Minerva computing environment][minerva] can use an included script to setup an appropriate environment on a Chimera node (Vagrant is unnecessary); for more information see [README-minerva.md](https://github.com/powerpak/pathospot-compare/blob/master/README-minerva.md).

 [minerva]: https://labs.icahn.mssm.edu/minervalab/